To the Demo Platform

 Unless you share your workflows, the workflows, templates and forms you create are only visible to you.

 Yes, all documents, workflows, templates and forms that you created will be saved on the server.
-However, Proxeus reserves the right to delete all data at any time.
+However, please note that the data is wiped on a regular basis for privacy reasons - the schedule is published on the Proxeus website.

 We are not running a bug bounty at the moment.
 With your valuable feedback, you are contributing to a project that will be open source and freely available to the community.
 If we run a bug bounty in the future, your contributions will be considered.

 We’re kindly asking you to try and look for answers in this FAQ and the handbook first.
-If you’re stuck, a group of early users is happy to answer your questions at email@example.com.
-Please keep in mind that this group of developers and product specialists works on a voluntary basis and we do not provide 24/7 technical support.
+If you’re stuck, a group of early users is happy to answer questions - get in touch using the @proxeusapp Twitter channel or via email (firstname.lastname@example.org).
+Please keep in mind that the channel moderators work on a voluntary basis and do not provide 24/7 technical support.

 You can use the email@example.com email to open improvement and bug tickets